Contact our corporate or local offices directly.

 There is a strong incentive to re-use sections of circuitry from existing designs; the design is proven so the engineering is complete, it saves time, it can help reduce component inventory, and it frees up your design team to focus on the development of new concepts and products.

-Designers are clever people - they already reuse existing designs all the time.
-It might be a proven circuit that they re-capture, or perhaps they copy and paste from an existing design, or they link an existing schematic sheet into a new design.
+Designers are clever people, they already reuse existing designs all the time.
+It might be a proven circuit that they re-capture, or perhaps they copy and paste from an existing design, or perhaps they link an existing schematic sheet into a new design.

-Device Sheets simplify the design process by providing modularized and consistent building blocks that can be reused between projects.
+Device Sheets simplify the design process by providing modularized and consistent building blocks which can be re-used between projects.
 Device Sheet Symbols are placed and referenced similarly to components.
 They are connected to and function in the same way as a sheet symbol that is referencing a standard schematic document, but are not explicitly added to a project.

 A Device Sheet is created and stored as a normal schematic document, in a declared Device Sheet Folder.
 Rather than being added as a document, they are placed and referenced in a project in a similar way as a component.
-Device Sheets are included in the project hierarchy and can be distinguished from standard schematic documents by a different document icon in the Projects Panel.
+When the project is compiled, Device Sheets are included in the project hierarchy and can be distinguished from standard schematic documents by a different document icon in the Projects Panel.

 By default, Device Sheets are usually configured to be read-only.
-This gives all designers in the team confidence that they are complete and ready-for-use, and also ensures that no one in the design team can inadvertently modify them.
+This gives all designers in the team confidence that they are complete and ready-for-use, and also insures that no one in the design team can inadvertantly modify them.
 Because they are configured to be read-only, the component designators cannot be changed, nor can the schematic sheet number.